No products in the cart.

 Long Term Impact

-The long-term goal is that, being given the opportunity to continue pursuing her educational goals at the university level will give Violeta the reasonable chance to become self-sufficient member of Armenian society and have a successful live.
+The long-term goal is that four girls, being given the opportunity to continue pursuing their educational goals at the university level will have a reasonable chance to become self-sufficient member of Armenian society and have a successful lives.

 Sponsors Benefits

-Sponsors will be recognized on both the Nor Luyce and The Paros Foundation websites.
+Sponsors will be recognized on both the Nor Luyce and Paros Foundation websites.
 Donors will be given regular progress reports on the girls’ progress during their university studies.

 Anonymous User